alan-if/alan-docs/manual/README.md

 - [x] _Appendix H: Portability of Games_ (none found)
 - [x] _Appendix I: Copying Conditions_ (none found)

+Also:

+- [x] manually rebuilt Index entries that where in the PDF but not the ODT file.

 As a reference to rebuild the Index, use [`Manual_Index.txt`][Index txt] file.